Instone-Brewer’s Views on Divorce Compared to Mine: Part 2, Differences.

 Instone-Brewer and I both agree that Jesus was critical of hard-heartedness.
 But I don’t agree with Instone-Brewer’s view that Jesus was saying divorce is only valid when the vow-breaking spouse shows hard-heartedness in failing to repent.

 We disagree about how Jesus stood re Shammai’s doctrine of divorce

 Okay, I know this is heady stuff, but I have to say it to make this a thorough explanation of my differences with Instone-Brewer.
 So bear with me briefly.

 I think that Jesus saw fault in how the School of Shammai interpreted Deuteronomy 24.
 Instone-Brewer thinks that Jesus agreed with the Shammaites.
 But I don’t believe that.
 You really need to study my book to get your head around my argument.
-I am sad that most people don’t seem to have bothered to grasp the intricacies of my argument.
+I am sad and disappointed that most people don’t seem to have bothered to grasp the intricacies of my argument.